bigbic127/VRED_SnapAlign/README.md

 This is a VRED snap script file.

-It was developed by applying some ideas, and now only Grid Snap is added.
-The script code is public and can be modified by anyone.
+I developed Snap functionality by applying some ideas.
+Currently, only grid snap has been added.
+If you are interested in developing or have an idea, please develop it further.

 It's simple to use.
 Copy the script code.